Lab 4 — Customer Research

 This is an example of data inference: using one or many pieces of information to infer some other piece of information.
 Data inference tools are being marketed for hiring employees, predicting shoppers' moods, and predicting criminal behavior (https://www.nytimes.com/2019/04/21/opinion/computational-inference.html).
 However, inferring new pieces of information and then sharing them can also be a risk to privacy.

-According to the contextual integrity framework, privacy involves maintaining "appropriate flows of information in a particular context."
+According to our privacy framework, privacy involves maintaining "appropriate flows of information in a particular context."
 We've analyzed the flows of information in this situation by answering the following five questions but have left some unintended recipients blank:

 Question | Answer |